USS RAFAEL PERALTA DDG 115

 November 1, PCU Rafael Peralta was launched for the first time from a floating dry-dock and moved to a pierside location at Bath Iron Works shipyard.

 October 17, 2016 DDG 115 departed Bath Iron Works for the first time to conduct Builder's (Alpha) sea trials; Returned to shipyard on Oct.
-18.
+18; Underway for Bravo trials from Nov.
+14-17; Underway for acceptance trials with the INSURV from Dec.
+15-16.